+Self-directed

+Agency-operated

-Self-directed Agency-operated ite p r State Policies Concerning Payment for Waiver Services Furnished by Relatives/Legal Guardians.
-Specify policies concerning making payment to relatives/legal guardians for the provision of waiver services over and abouticies addressed in Item C-2-d.
-Select one : T The state does not make payment to relatives/legal guardians for furnishing waiver services.
-The state makes payment to relatives/legal guardians under specific circumstances and only when the relative/guardian is qualified to furnish services. r e Specify the specific circumstances under which payment is made, the types of relatives/legal guardians to whom payment may be made, and the services for which payment may be made.
-Specify the controls that are employed ensure that payments are made only for services rendered.
-Also, specify in Appendix C-1/C-3 each waiver service which payment may be made to relatives/legal guardians.
-Relatives/legal guardians may be paid for providing waiver services whenever the relative/legal guardian is qualified to provide services as specified in Appendix C-1/C-3.
-2 Specify the controls that are employed to ensure that payments are made only for services rendered. Γ
+e.
+Other State Policies Concerning Payment for Waiver Services Furnished by Relatives/Legal Guardians.
+Specify state policies concerning making payment to relatives/legal guardians for the provision of waiver services over and above the policies addressed in Item C-2-d.
+Select one:

+The state does not make payment to relatives/legal guardians for furnishing waiver services.

+The state makes payment to relatives/legal guardians under specific circumstances and only when the relative/guardian is qualified to furnish services.

+Specify the specific circumstances under which payment is made, the types of relatives/legal guardians to whom payment may be made, and the services for which payment may be made.
+Specify the controls that are employed to which payment may be made to relatives/legal guardians. r Relatives/legal guardians may be paid for providing waiver services whenever the relative/legal guardian is qualified to provide services as specified in Appendix C-1/C-3.
+Specify the controls that are employed to ensure that payments are made only for services rendered.
+Other policy.
+Specify:

 Reimbursement for services may be made to certain family members who meet SMA provider qualifications.
-The following family members may not be reimbursed: the spouse of a Medicaid participant; a parent of a minor Medicaid participant; a step-parent of a minor Medicaid participant; and, any other legally responsible guardian of a Medicaid participant.
-All other qualified family members may be reimbursed for their provision of the following waiver services:
+The following family members may not be reimbursed: a primary caregiver of a Medicaid participant, the spouse of a Medicaid participant; a parent of a minor Medicaid participant; a step-parent of a minor Medicaid participant; a foster parent of a minor Medicaid participant; and any other legally responsible guardian of a Medicaid participant.
+All other qualified family members may be reimbursed for their provision of the services listed above.